McDonnell Douglas DC-10: Accidents and incidents

-Cargo door problem and other major accidents
+Cargo door issues

-Instead of conventional inward-opening plug doors, the DC-10 has cargo doors that open outward; this allows the cargo area to be completely filled, as the doors do not occupy otherwise usable interior space when open.
+The DC-10 has cargo doors that open outward; this allows the cargo area to be completely filled, as the doors do not occupy otherwise usable interior space when open.
 To overcome the outward force from pressurization of the fuselage at high altitudes, outward-opening doors must use heavy locking mechanisms.
 In the event of a door lock malfunction, there is greater potential for explosive decompression.